Our Labor Rates. See how other local shops compare

 *Not all Cosmetic Refurbishment can be done as field service.

-Gets pinball playfield clean, new playfield rings and game repaired, but not inspected for potential mechanical part defects.
+Gets the pinball playfield clean, new playfield rings and game repaired, but not inspected for potential mechanical part defects.
 Only currently non-working parts and mechanical units are taken apart and repaired.

 | Bid/Estimate |